Camp Lejeune: Oral cleft defects claims

 Camp Lejeune: Oral cleft defects claims video

 1 in every 1,600 babies is born with a cleft lip and a cleft palate, 1 in every 2,800 babies is born with a cleft lip without a cleft palate, and 1 in every 1,700 babies is born with a cleft palate in the US.
-While the cause of oral cleft defects is still unknown, a connection with exposure to PFAS, a group of toxic chemicals, has recently been found by medical researchers.
-The drinking water at Camp Lejeune was contaminated with these harmful chemicals and also with industrial solvents.
+While the precise causes are still unknown, toxic exposure on contaminated military bases, such as to the chemical hazards present at Camp Lejeune, may contribute to higher risks of oral cleft defects.
 If you were stationed at this military base with your husband or by yourself, as a female member of the military, while you were pregnant and gave birth to a child with a cleft lip or cleft palate, you might be eligible for compensation, which we can help you recover.

 Claim Application

-Maternal exposure to organic solvents increases the risk of having a child with an oral cleft defect
+Maternal exposure to industrial solvents increases the risk of having a child with an oral cleft defect

 Oral cleft defects